 Acupuncture is entirely safe for the vast majority of patients.
 A study of 34,407 acupuncture sessions turned up only 43 negative reactions, and those were only mild side effects, while a 2006 review found zero adverse effects among 66,229 treatments.
 If you have any concerns or appear to have any potential risk factors, our chiropractor will discuss the situation with you before we proceed.

 Contrary to what many people assume, acupuncture needles don't hurt -- they are simply too fine, and inserted at too shallow a level, to do any harm.
-The fact that we use non-invasive alternatives to traditional needles for our acupuncture in Omaha means that our methods are particularly non-invasive and comfortable for our patients.
+The fact that we use non-invasive alternatives to traditional needles for our acupuncture in West Omaha means that our methods are particularly non-invasive and comfortable for our patients.

 The number of acupuncture sessions you need can vary greatly according to the nature and severity of your health issue.
 It's certainly possible that you could experience satisfactory relief within the first session or two.
 It's fairly common to undergo as many as 6 sessions to achieve the maximum benefit of the acupuncture treatment; beyond that point, our chiropractor may decide to change or enhance your treatment strategy if you need additional help.
 The frequency of acupuncture sessions can also vary -- if you're in acute pain, for instance, we can administer daily acupuncture sessions to get that pain under control.

 Acupuncture is an extraordinarily versatile healing modality that can improve practically every aspect of your health and wellness.
 This makes it an effective form of care for such diverse conditions as acute and chronic pain disorders, injuries, TMJ, ear/nose/throat disorders, respiratory problems, digestive complaints, urinary issues, reproductive problems, neurological diseases or events, and even cancer-related discomfort.
 Athletes sometimes use acupuncture to recover more quickly after sporting events or training sessions.